-Being at a higher position in a corporate puts a heavy-duty on your shoulder.
-You have the duty to train the people below you into producing higher results.
+Being in a higher position in a corporate puts a heavy-duty on your shoulder.
+You have to train the people below you into producing higher results.
 You are responsible for their moral training and self-esteem building.
-But if you unluckily are a boss and not a leader, you might end up scolding your employees on every slight mistake they make.
+But if you unluckily are a boss and not a leader, you might end up scolding your employees for every slight mistake they make.

 7. Leaders are humble, and bosses deliver fear:

 In an office environment, if you keep bossing around your employees without respecting their values.
 You might lose respect and gain coldness in the hearts of your workers.

 But if you act humble and adopt the traits of a true leader, you may build a team that every leader dreams to have.
 Trying to control the office environment by bullying people around all the time is not a leader trait.
 If your employees are scared all the time, they might not give you as good of a performance as them being stress-free.